Organize your stay Namibia

 For further information, consult the French Ministry of Foreign Affairs' "advice to travellers" website.

 In the bush, you obviously can't behave as if you were in a large public garden...
 If a first glance around reveals no creatures, this doesn't mean that a lion isn't watching you, its golden fur blending into the orange-yellow of the savannah.
 Wild animals can be dangerous.
 Elephants, lions and other behemoths of the African fauna are not without their dangers for travelers, and no one is supposed to ignore the law... of nature.
-So it's important to adopt good Bushman behaviour, such as never getting out of a vehicle in the vicinity of felines, as this would cause the unfortunate traveller to emerge from the imposing mass of the vehicle and become prey in the eyes of the predator.
+So it's important to adopt good Bushman behaviour, such as never getting out of a vehicle in close proximity to felines, as this would cause the unfortunate traveller to emerge from the vehicle's imposing mass and become prey in the eyes of the predator.
 Always follow the instructions given in the protected areas or by the guides.

 Mandatory vaccination Namibia